A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Description of Benchmark Problems

 In the CA problem, given $m$ items, there are $n$ bids $\{(B_i, p_i): i \in [n]\}$, where $B_i$ denotes a subset of items and $p_i$ is the price for that combination.
 The objective is to assign items to bids to maximize revenue, with each item being assigned at most once.
 The MILP model for CA \cite{leyton2000towards} is formulated as:

 The binary variable $x_i$ indicates whether bid $i$ is accepted ($1$ for acceptance and $0$ otherwise).
 The constraints ensure that each item $j$ is included in at most one accepted bid.
-The specific parameters generated for the CA problem are: $m=8000, n=3000$, with the price value randomly chosen from $min\_value=1$ and $max\_value=100$.
+We generate CA instances with $m=8000$ items and $n=3000$ bids, with bid prices bounded in [1,100].